-In this article we will show you how to slipstream updates gained using WSUS Offline Updater, inside Microsoft Deployment Toolkit (MDT) 2013 task sequences to deploy fully patched Windows 10 image over network.
+In this article we will show you how to install updates offline gained using WSUS Offline Updater, inside MDT 2013 task sequences to deploy fully patched Windows 10 image over network.

 The first thing you need to do — download the latest version of WSUS Offline Updater from this website.
 At this moment the last available version of WSUS Offline Updater is 10.7.